Minecraft is a popular sandbox game for many reasons, but the biggest reason is because of the ability to play with other people.

-Please note: We recommend getting a parent’s permission before setting up a private server.
-Parts of this tutorial can cause security risks, you should you have a parent with you and do not download anything extra.
+Please note: We recommend getting a parent’s permission before setting up a Minecraft server.
+Parts of this tutorial can cause security risks, you should have a parent with you and do not download anything extra.

 What is a Minecraft Server?